-If you are a citizen of a country outside the European Union or the European Economic Area and you wish to come to Romania in order to conduct voluntary activities, one of the first conditions that you need to meet is to have signed a voluntary agreement with legal person within the public or private non-profit sector, named the host organization.
+If you are a citizen of a country outside the European Union or the European Economic Area and you wish to come to Romania in order to conduct voluntary activities, one of the first conditions that you need to meet is to have signed a voluntary agreement with a legal person within the public or private non-profit sector, named the host organization.

 This contract must contain mentions regarding: